carolzhang77/-your-GitHub-username-.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Information, University of Michigan
+* Ph.D in Information, University of Michigan – Ann Arbor
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Industrial Engineering with focus on Human Factors, University of Michigan – Ann Arbor
-* B.S. in GitHub, GitHub University, 2012
+* B.Eng in Industrial Engineering, Hunan University

 Work experience
 ======